USKPA-dev/uskpa/docs/deploy.md

 ### Production
 *Heroku app: uskpa-prod*

-Deployed from: Github [master] branch
+Deployed manually from: Github [master] branch

 Application for the the production USKPA website.

+See [deploying changes](./change-workflow.md#deploying-changes) for details on making changes to the production instance.

 ### Initial Data